Web Programming, Linux System Administation, and Entrepreneurship in Athens Georgia

 # cd /root

-# wget http://software.virtualmin.com/gpl/scripts/install.sh
+# wget https://software.virtualmin.com/gpl/scripts/install.sh

 # sh install.sh